joydriver-sys/Cataclysm-Bright-Nights---Rebalance-Mod/README.md

-# Cataclysm Bright Nights: Rebalance-Mod - v0.1
+# Cataclysm Bright Nights: Rebalance Mod - v0.1

 A mod for Cataclysm: Bright Nights: a grittier, more challenging, and more lethal Cataclysm.